MaxPrem/master_text/3 Materials - Algorithms.md

 ### PLS regression

-verry effective, on highly correlated data with more features than samples.
+very effective, on highly correlated data with more features than samples.

 ### Regression enet-PLS

-has the advantage of varaibles selected with l1 and l2 norm. creating a sparse set of variables prior to dimension reduction with pls.
-The advantage is that less noise gets incoperated in the latent variables.
+has the advantage of variables selected with l1 and l2 norm. creating a sparse set of variables prior to dimension reduction with pls.
+The advantage is that less noise gets incorporated in the latent variables.

 ### Regression enet
-Elastic net can also be used to predict samples, though it comes not close to the predictability of PLS regression achived by maximizing the explained variance $Y$ in $X$ multidimensional space.
+Elastic net can also be used to predict samples, though it comes not close to the predictability of PLS regression achieved by maximizing the explained variance $Y$ in $X$ multidimensional space.

 ### Regression ConvNet
 Deep Neural Networks with convolutional layers, used for extracting features from visual data, feed the fully connected layers with their many weights, trying to minimize the training errors, each iteration.